movio/bramble/docs/configuration.md

 # Configuration

-Bramble can be configured by passing one or more JSON config file with the `-conf` parameter.
+Bramble can be configured by passing one or more JSON config file with the `-config` parameter.

 Config files are also hot-reloaded on change (see below for list of supported options).